rameliaz/my-website/academic-kickstart-master/content/author/admin/_index.md

 +++

 Rizqy **Amelia** Zein is a social psychology instructor and an early-career researcher, working at Faculty of Psychology, Universitas Airlangga in Surabaya, Indonesia.
-I'm also a researcher-in-training at IGDORE, a volunteer in [INArxiv](https://osf.io/preprints/inarxiv/) - a OSF-hosted pre-print server in Indonesia, and a member of Indonesia Open Science Team.
+I'm also a researcher-in-training at IGDORE, a volunteer at [INArxiv](https://osf.io/preprints/inarxiv/) - a OSF-hosted pre-print server in Indonesia, and a member of Indonesia Open Science Team.
 Just recently, my ECR friends and I decided to start [Airlangga #OpenScience](https://sainsterbukaua.github.io), which mainly focuses on promoting open scientific practices in Universitas Airlangga (and beyond).

 As an aspiring PhD, I'm interested in investigating science denialism by looking at its relation with conspiracy belief, epistemic virtue/belief, religiosity and general/intellectual humility.
 I'm also particularly very passionate about research methods, replicability and statistics.
 Apart from my daily responsibilities, I'm determined to practise my [<i class="fab fa-r-project"></i>](https://www.r-project.org) programming skill and created this website using `blogdown` package.
 My favourite [<i class="fab fa-r-project"></i>](https://www.r-project.org) packages are including `lavaan`, `lme4`, `tidyverse`, and `psych`.